Fastrack explained

 Some subject areas will have other conditions of progression which will also need to be met.
 Further details of which can be found below:

-The taught element of the programme lasts for seven weeks.
-The start date is Monday 5 June 2023.
+The full time, on campus element of the programme lasts for six weeks.
+The start date is Monday 2 June 2025.

 Please note, there may be course preparation tasks for you to complete depending on your choice of degree progression.
 If tasks are allocated, you will be contacted about these directly.